Flyken271/Iridium/README.md

 - Installation
-	- Download Latest Release.
+	- Clone or Download as ZIP.
-	- Extract the File.
 	- Open The Directory Created.
+	- Drag and Drop `nxlink.exe` and `zlib1.dll` to Directory Root.
 	- Run NKLinkGUI.exe.
 	- OPTIONAL: You Can Create Shortcut To NKLinkGUI.exe.